Engee documentation

 Details

-The total distance the flow must travel between ports.
-In multi-pass shell-and-tube heat exchangers, the total distance is the sum of all the passes of the shell.
-In tube bundles, corrugated plates and other ducts where the flow is divided into parallel branches, it is the distance travelled per branch.
-The longer the flow path, the greater the basic pressure loss due to wall friction.
+The total distance that the stream must travel between the ports.
+In multi-pass shell-and-tube heat exchangers, the total distance is the sum of all the passes of the casing.
+In tube bundles, corrugated plates, and other channels where the flow is divided into parallel branches, this is the distance traveled in one branch.
+The longer the flow path, the greater the main pressure loss due to wall friction.

 Dependencies

-To use this parameter, set the parameters Pressure loss model to the value of Correlation for flow inside tubes or Tabulated data - Darcy friction factor vs. Reynolds number.
+To use this parameter, set for the parameter Pressure loss model meaning Correlation for flow inside tubes or Tabulated data - Darcy friction factor vs. Reynolds number.

 Units